 Selecting stories to spotlight is a process that involves Salesforce obtaining feedback from local teammates and community group leaders.

-Salesforce usually watches for people that:
+Salesforce usually watches for people who:

 Ultimately, Salesforce is always looking for the next inspiring story to help them decide who will be the next recipient of the Golden Hoodie.